 The Morph Wheel is the world’s first foldable wheelchair wheel.
-With this wheel, for the first time, a wheelchair to be folded up smaller than ever before, allowing it to be stored easily at home, in the trunk of a small car, or in an overhead locker on an airplane.
-The original patented design for a folding wheel was created by Duncan Fitzsimons in 2007, has won multiple design awards, and has been developed with generous support from the Royal College of Art and the James Dyson Foundation.
+With this wheel, for the first time, a manual wheelchair can be folded up smaller than ever before.
+This allows it to be stored easily at home, in the trunk of a small car, or in an overhead locker on an airplane.
+The original patented design for a folding wheel was created by Duncan Fitzsimons in 2007, has won multiple design awards and has been developed with generous support from the Royal College of Art and the James Dyson Foundation.

-The Morph Wheel works with most wheelchair designs, and with regular wheelchair tyres and fittings, meaning that as many people as possible can benefit from using them.
+The Morph Wheel works with most manual wheelchair designs and uses regular wheelchair tyres and fittings, allowing as many people as possible to benefit from using them.

-Travel, by car and by air, can be very difficult if you use a manual wheelchair, because of the large size of them, even when folded.
-Users must buy cars to suit their wheelchairs rather than their lifestyle, and for many, the risk of damage to wheelchairs during air travel, because the chair is too large to come into the airplane cabin with them, means that air travel is often a difficult or impossible task.
+Travel by car or air can be very difficult if you use a manual wheelchair, because of the large size of these products, even when folded.
+Users must buy cars to suit their wheelchairs rather than their lifestyle and for many, the risk of damage to wheelchairs during air travel (because the chair is too large to come into the airplane cabin with them) means that air travel can be a difficult or even impossible task.

-Large wheels are essential for wheelchairs, so wheelchair designs cannot fold as small as a folding bicycle, unless the wheels can fold as well.
-With the Morph Wheels, this can now happen, and wheelchairs can be used in so many new ways that were never possible before.
+Large wheels are essential for wheelchairs, so wheelchair designs cannot fold as small as a folding bicycle unless the wheels can fold as well.
+With the Morph Wheels, this can now happen, and wheelchairs can be used in many new ways that were never possible before.